Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-a-reward.md

 We will use the header value in the next step.

 ## Step 2 - Get the Reward
-If you received the `201 - Created` response from Step 1 then the your claim has been successfully submitted.
+If you received the `201 - Created` response from Step 1 then the your claim has been successfully submitted and we can now get the reward.

 #### Request
-We must now repeatedly poll the transaction endpoint, returned in the header response from Step 1, until the response `status` property changes from `SETTLING` to either `SETTLED` or `FAILED`.
+We must now repeatedly poll the endpoint returned in the header response from Step 1, until the response `status` property changes from `SETTLING` to either `SETTLED` or `FAILED`.

 The values for `customer-ref`, `financial-instrument-id`, and `transaction-id` will be pre-filled with appropriate values from Step 1.